aozhimin/iOS-Debug-Hacks/README.md

     0x1054e09c1 <+1>:  movq   %rsp, %rbp //step 5
 ```

 It's easy to notice that these two steps are along with each function calling.
-There is another detail in above chart: there is a red area below rsp register, which is called as Red Zone by ABI.
+There is another detail of above chart: there is a red area below rsp register, which is called as Red Zone by ABI.
 It is a reserved and shall not be modified by signal or interrupt handlers.
 Since it can be modified during function calling, therefore, leaf functions which means those functions that never call other functions can use this area for temporary data.

 ```
 UIKit`-[UIViewController loadViewIfRequired]: